Circular orders: topology and continuous actions: Functions of bounded variation on ordered sets

 Another Helly type theorem can be obtained for functions of bounded variation with values into a compact metric space.
 In the particular case of $(X,\leq)=[a,b]$ Theorem \ref{corOfGenHelly2} is well known, \cite{BC,Ch}.

 \begin{thm} Let $(X, \leq)$ be a linearly ordered set and $(Y,d)$ be a compact metric space.
-Then the compact space $BV^{\prec}_r(X,Y)$ is sequentially compact in the pointwise topology. \end{thm} \begin{proof} Since $(Y,d)$ is a compact metric space there exist countably many Lipschitz 1 functions $h_n: (Y,d) \to [0,1]$ which separate the points of $Y$.
+Then the compact space $BV^{\prec}_r(X,Y)$ is sequentially compact in the pointwise topology. \end{thm} \begin{proof} Since $(Y,d)$ is a compact metric space there exist countably many $1$-Lipschitz functions $h_n \colon (Y,d) \to [0,1]$ which separate the points of $Y$.
 Indeed, take a countable dense subset $\{y_n: \ n \in \N\}$ in $Y$ and define $h_n(x):=d(y_n,x)$.
 Then $h_n \circ f \in BV^{\prec}_r(X,[0,1])$ for every $f \in BV^{\prec}_r(X,Y)$.
 The rest is similar to the proof of Theorem \ref{corOfGenHelly1}. \end{proof}

-For a direct proof of Helly's Theorem \ref{t:HellyClassic} see, for example, \cite{Natanson}.
 An elegant argument was presented by Rosenthal in \cite{Ros1}.
 The set $M_+([0,1],[0,1])$ is a compact subset in the space $\mathcal{B}_1[0,1]$ of Baire 1 functions.
 Hence it is sequentially compact because the compactness and sequential compactness are the same for subsets $\mathcal{B}_1(X)$ for any Polish $X$, \cite{Ros1}.